 DR2 commits to raising awareness about the impact of intergenerational, historical, and continuing present-day trauma on African-descended people.
 It offers access to wellness resources and trainings that enhance resilience for both Black Buddhist leaders and the communities they serve, prioritizing funding for these leaders to offer racialized trauma healing support through a Buddhist lens for Black communities in the U.S.

 Dharma Relief Model of Anti-Racism Training

-Multidimensional short-term and long-term training for dharma teachers to address racism.
-Workshops include trainings in social resilience; diversity counseling; somatic experiencing for healing trauma; and individual classes on racism from multiple perspectives of history, class distinctions, gender imbalances, economic disparities, generational changes, and educational backgrounds.
-Here is a list of the training institutions [hyperlink to another page where we list the facilitators]
+Dharma Relief supports multidimensional short-term and long-term training for dharma teachers to address racism along three pathways.
+Each pathway will include appropriate workshop trainings in: social resilience; diversity counseling; somatic experiencing for healing trauma; and individual classes on racism from multiple perspectives of history, class distinctions, gender imbalances, economic disparities, generational changes, and educational backgrounds.
+Here is a list of the training institutions [hyperlink to another page where we list the facilitators].
+The three pathways are:

 Here are some resources and methods that change systemic racism on an individual, familial, institutional, and political levels.

 Application to Training Programs (under construction)